 Attorneys.
 Attorneys must register using the form prescribed by the Clerk, which requires the registrant’s name, address, telephone number, e-mail address, and both (A) a declaration that the attorney is admitted to the Bar of this Court, and (B) consent to service through CM/ECF.
-Further, prior to electronically filing documents in this Court, each attorney must enter a current e-mail address into his or her CM/ECF user profile.
+Further, prior to electronically filing documents in this Court, each attorney must enter a current e-mail address into their CM/ECF user profile.
 The maintenance and control of the “Email Information” section of a user’s CM/ECF account (in the “Utilities” menu of CM/ECF) is the responsibility of the registered user.
 The information entered into this section will govern how a user will receive e-mail notifications and to which e-mail address(es) notifications will be sent.

 Non-Attorneys.
-Upon Court approval, and after being trained by a member of the Clerk’s staff, a party to a pending case, proceeding, or motion who is pro se may register to use CM/ECF in that particular matter.
-Registration is in the form prescribed by the Clerk and requires identification of the case, proceeding, or motion in which the party seeks to participate electronically, as well as the party’s name, address, e-mail address, and telephone number.
-If, during the course of the case, proceeding, or motion, the party retains an attorney who appears on the party’s behalf, the attorney must file a notice of appearance.
+Non-attorneys may file electronically by means other than CM/ECF.
+See Vt.
+LBR 5005-4.

 Limited Appearance Exception.
-Any party may file a notice of appearance, request for notice in a case, proof of claim, motion to redact a proof of claim, notice of transfer of claim, withdrawal of claim, or motion for relief from stay without registering to use CM/ECF.
+Any party or attorney may file a notice of appearance, request for notice in a case, proof of claim, motion to redact a proof of claim, notice of transfer of claim, withdrawal of claim, or motion for relief from stay without registering to use CM/ECF.
 See also Vt.
 LBR 2090-1(b)(6).

 Waiver of Service and Notice by Mail.

-Registration with the Clerk to file documents through CM/ECF constitutes (1) consent to electronic service, (2) a waiver of the right to personal service or service by first-class mail, except for service of a summons and complaint under Federal Rule of Bankruptcy Procedure 7004, (3) consent to receive notices electronically, and (4) a waiver of the right to receive notice by first-class mail.
-Waiver of service, and notice, by mail applies to all documents filed in the case including notice of entry of an order or a judgment under Federal Rule of Bankruptcy Procedure 9022.
+Registration with the Clerk to file documents through CM/ECF constitutes consent to receive notices electronically and waiver of the right to receive notices via personal service or service by first-class mail, other than service of a summons and complaint under Bankruptcy Rule 7004.
+Waiver of service by mail applies to all documents filed in the case, including notice of entry of an order or a judgment under Bankruptcy Rule 9022.
 Pleadings and other documents filed electronically are deemed served upon all CM/ECF participants who are parties to the case or proceeding unless the NEF indicates otherwise.
 While non-registered attorneys may be served via e-mail, they will not receive automatic e-mail notification through CM/ECF.

 Passwords and Their Security.